TIBHannover/geoMetadata/README.md

    1. Add Navigation Menu Item _Map_ to _Primary Navigation Menu_.

-      0. If the _Primary Navigation Menu_ is not available you have to create it.
+      - If the _Primary Navigation Menu_ is available.

-         1. _Add Menu_
-         1. Title: _Primary Navigation Menu_
-         1. Active Theme Navigation Areas: _primary_
-         1. Continue with step 3 of the following list and add any additional items you want to make available to the user.

          1. _Blue Arrow_ next to _Primary Navigation Menu_
          1. _Edit_
          1. Place the Menu Item _Map_ at the place where the user should find it.
 You can move the item _Map_ from the _Unassigned Menu Items_ to the _Assigned Menu Items_.

+      - If the _Primary Navigation Menu_ is not available you have to create it.

+         1. _Add Menu_
+         1. Title: _Primary Navigation Menu_
+         1. Active Theme Navigation Areas: _primary_
+         1. Place all items the user should find in the menu including the item _Map_.
+You can move the items from the _Unassigned Menu Items_ to the _Assigned Menu Items_.

 Further information on the geoJSON specification is available via a [wiki](https://github.com/tomniers/geoOJS/wiki/geoJSON-Specification).